rpspringuel/hyphen-la/doc/diphtongues.md

 This document gathers some rules about diphtongues desmabiguation.
 It is not exhaustive though, and in case of doubt, looking up the word in a dictionnary indicating diphtongues is necessary.

+Note that the document is only relevant to the modern ecclesiastic pronunciation of the prose: some hymns contain diphtongues or even triphtongues for the sake of metrics, and some diphtongues disappeared with the pronunciation reform of the XIXth century.
+The main source for this document is the *Liber Usualis* by Solesmes, 1961.

 ## Introduction.

 The usual explanation about diphtongues does not consider the semi-consonnant *u* after *g* or *q* to start diphtongues, for example *qui* is usually considered as consonant *qu* + vowel *i*, not consonant *q* + diphtongue *ui*.
 This is a rather arbitrary choice, but we will follow it as it seems the be the most usual convention.
 The semi-consonnant *i* (*j*) is also not usually conceptualized as part of a diphtongue (*iam*).